 The m/s Paul Gauguin underwent a 7 million-dollar refurbishment in January 2012.
 The refurbishment included new décor, new flooring, carpeting, elegant new furniture, new window treatments, and decorative wall panels.
 New furnishings and lighting were installed in the ship’s elegant dining areas.
 Le Casino got a new built-in banquette and expanded gaming.

 Both ships are equipped with a state-of-the-art communication system.
-Internet access is available for a nominal fee.
-After a one-time account activation fee of $3.95, applicable to all users at first login, guests may choose from the following three plans:
+Internet access is complimentary for guests in the Owner's and Grand suites aboard the m/s Paul Gauguin, and available for a nominal fee for all other guests of both ships at the following rates:

 Please note that plan upgrades are not available, and no credit is given for unused minutes.
 Pay-as-you-go is available until 10:00 p.m. the last night of the cruise.
 Time Plan minutes can be used until 10:00 a.m. the following day.

 To find departures dates and prices online at www.pgcruises.com, go to the “Destinations” main tab.
 Select the destination you are interested in, then the “Itinerary,” then click on the “Dates and Fares” tab.
 You will find all the dates for that itinerary and the prices by cabin category.

 At time of final payment, 90 days prior to travel, all air records must be finalized with: The traveler’s name as it appears on his or her passport, date of birth, and gender.
 The PGC air program requires that airline tickets be issued 75 days prior to travel date.
 If we do not have the required guest information at the time of final payment (90 days prior to travel), guests could be liable for obtaining their own flight arrangements and subsequently be responsible for the cost of their air travel.